bitmachk/bitmachk.github.io/index.md

 setup your wallet(s) and backup your private key(s)

-ok, all done! ready to go!
+ok, all done! ready to go?!!